 2009 Executive Board.

 Bechtle celebrates its 25th anniversary and continues its success story with another record-setting year.
-While the systems integrator business enters the Austrian market, the e-commerce segment expands into Ireland through Bechtle direct, which is now represented in ten countries.
+While the system house business enters the Austrian market, the e-commerce segment expands into Ireland through Bechtle direct, which is now represented in ten countries.
 Founder and long-time Executive Board chairman Ralf Klenk steps down after 25 years at the helm.
 Revenues rise to 1.43 billion euros and staff increases to 4,405 employees.

 ChannelPartner Award: Best System House.